nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Retrieve Command
 The flow for the retrieve command is as follows:
 ![image info](./pictures/retrieveCommandSD.png)
-1. Retrieve command extracts NRIC using parser,
+1. Retrieve command extracts NRIC using parser.
 2. Retrieve command searches through the patients list and obtains the patient's index.
 3. Patients list returns the patient.
 4. Ui object prints the patient.